 What is the Progesterone Test Used For?

 The progesterone test is used for a wide variety of different purposes.
-It can:

 - determine if ovulation has occurred

 - determine when ovulation occurred

 Most women who seek fertility treatment from a fertility clinic, will receive a progesterone test.

 The progesterone test is also suggested for women with:

 - women with abnormal uterine bleeding

 Depending upon where you are in your cycle, your progesterone levels will be different.
 Progesterone levels surge just before ovulation and, if you become pregnant, they will continue to rise.
 If you do not get pregnant, your progesterone levels will decline.

 Normal levels for Days 1 to 6 are less than 100 ng/dL.
 Normal levels between days 7 and 14 are 20-150 ng/dL.
 Normal levels for days 15-28 are 250-2,800 ng/dL. cycles.